redding/assert/README.md

 ## What Assert is not

-* **RSpec/spec-anything**: define tests using assertion statements
+* **RSpec/spec-anything**: define tests using assertion statements.
-* **Unit/Functional/Integration/etc**: Assert is agnostic - you define whatever kinds of tests you like (one or more of the above) and assert runs them in context
+* **Unit/Functional/Integration/etc**: Assert is agnostic - you define whatever kinds of tests you like and Assert runs them in context.
-* **Mock/Spec/BDD/etc**: Assert is the framework and there are a variety of 3rd party tools to do such things - feel free to use whatever you like
+* **Mock/Spec/BDD/etc**: Assert is the framework and there are a variety of 3rd party tools to do such things.
+Feel free to use whatever you like.

 ## Description

-Assert is an assertion style testing framework, meaning you use assertion statements to define your tests and create results.
+Assert is an assertion-style testing framework, meaning you use assertion statements to define your tests and create results.
 Assert uses class-based contexts so if you want to nest your contexts, use inheritance.

 ### Features